 - Loss of tooth enamel (due to excessive vomiting)

-Now that you know some of the more common eating disorder signs, let’s break down the most common types.
+Now that you know some of the more common eating disorder signs, let’s break down the most common types and how to treat eating disorders.

 An anorexia nervosa eating disorder is characterized by weight loss due to self-induced starvation.
 This is often caused by distorted body image and an intense fear of gaining weight.